-34 State of Washington, Population Cities, Towns and Counties, Office of Financial Management, November 2021.
-QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan
+29 STATE OF WASHINGTON POPULATION OF CITIES, TOWNS, AND COUNTIES.
+Office of Financial Management, November 2021 QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan

 Grant County has a low population density with 37.6 people per square mile.
 Grant County's low density is the result of having a large amount of land area (2,680 square miles) combined with a low population (100,800).